Site Description

 - Ferbrache Unit, Chehalis Wildlife Area (~ Chehalis RM 18): Unit is 114 acres, located five miles southeast of Montesano.
 Maintained for wintering waterfowl forage, fishing access and a pheasant release site for fall hunting.
 Raptors, shorebirds, herons, and upland game birds also present.
 Deer, elk, and small mammal presence.

 - Chehalis Wildlife Area, (~ Chehalis RM 22): This area is 531 acres located southwest of Elma.
 General waterfowl concentration area.
 The unit is maintained for waterfowl habitat and associated recreation.
 Wood duck nesting/brooding and significant shorebird usage (vicinity of Wenzel Slough/Vance Creek Park).
 Primarily open wetland, riparian shrub habitat, or meadow/field habitat.
-Bald eagle [FCo/SS] nesting.
+Bald eagle nesting.
 Other wildlife species known to exist in the area include the Olympic mudminnow [SS], mink, shorebirds, wood duck, waterfowl, trumpeter swan, and osprey.

-- Davis Creek, Scatter Creek Wildlife Area (~ Chehalis RM 41-43): Approximately 500 acres located just outside of the town of Oakville near State Hwy 12.
+- Davis Creek, Scatter Creek Wildlife Area (~ Chehalis RM 41-43): Approximately 500 acres located just outside of the town of Oakville, near State Hwy 12.
 Most of the land is characterized as open wetland, riparian shrub habitat, meadow/field habitat, and oak woodland.
 Waterfowl concentration area.
 Trumpeter swans, and a variety of salmon species are present.
 Other species known to exist in the area include Olympic mud minnows [SS], mink, shorebirds, elk, deer, fox, coyote, bobcat, and grouse.

 - Chehalis wetland complex, mouth of Skookumchuck River (~ Chehalis RM 67): Scrub shrub and emergent wetlands support large concentrations of wintering waterfowl, cavity nesting ducks, and Canada goose nesting.
-Extensive Harlequin duck breeding area.
+Extensive harlequin duck breeding area.
 Salmonid spawning and rearing habitat.
 Resident fish include Olympic mudminnow [SS].
 WDFW game farm.

 - Chehalis wetlands complex, mouth of the Newaukum River (~ Chehalis RM 75): Waterfowl concentrations.
 Scrub shrub and emergent wetlands support large concentrations of wintering waterfowl, cavity nesting ducks, and Canada goose nesting.
-Bald eagle [FCo/SS] nesting area.
+Bald eagle nesting area.
 Salmonid spawning and rearing habitat.
 Resident fish include Olympic mudminnow [SS].

 Specific Geographic Areas of Concern – Maps and Descriptions